niyolu/Object-Oriented-Systems-Lab/README.md

 # CPP-HE
-Code from my Object-Oriented Programming Lab
+Exercices from my Object Oriented Programming lab.
+Everything was written using VS 2019.